 close proximity to the ranch of the former president, George W. Bush.

 In August 2004, the Midway All Stars ages 11-12, won their 11th World Series

 Championship in the last 13 years.
 In August 2009, the team from Crawford advanced to the final game of the world series.
+In August 2017, the Waco Lake Air All Stars won the World Series Championship.
 The Portland, Oregon Little League Softball World Series

 site has further information and series pictures.

 In August 2002, the Midway All Stars ages 11-12, won their 9th World Series

 Championship in the last 11 years at Portland, Oregon.
 The Midway senior league